zemian/cms-eval/README.md

 Gridsome makes it easy for developers to build static generated websites & apps that are fast by default 🚀

 > Note: This framework is much larger compare to VuePress!
 It also require more setup.
 > Seems to much to setup for simple blog publishing.
+But might be good to create custom site.

 ### https://www.netlifycms.org/